 Phoebe: [singing] Now your mom and your dad said [Grandma] moved to Peru, but the truth is she died, and someday you will too.

 - The chick and the duck serve as Chandler and Joey's pets for some time before Chandler gets engaged to Monica, disappearing without explanation around this time.
-However, the Grand Finale (in which Joey gets Chandler and Monica a baby chick and duck for their new house) reveals that both died of natural causes and everyone in the group lied to Joey that they were sent to a happy farm, but they couldn't visit them.
+However, the Grand Finale (in which Joey gets Chandler and Monica a baby chick and duck for their new house and children) reveals that they both died of natural causes and everyone in the group lied to Joey that they were sent to a happy farm, but they couldn't visit them.

 - The Good Place: A flashback shows Eleanor as a young child, with her mother Donna informing her that her dog Max has passed away.
 Eleanor is unable to understand, so Donna says that Max has passed over a rainbow bridge into a beautiful farm, and they can't visit because it's in Guam.
-Eleanor presses further, and Donna gives up and flat out says that Max died after she let him overheat in car, and that Guam isn't a real place.
+Eleanor presses further, and Donna gives up and flat out says that Max died after she left him in the car and he overheated and that Guam isn't a real place.

 - Also subverted in a season 2 episode when Robin starts to realize that keeping five dogs in a New York City apartment isn't such a good idea and says it's time to "send them to the farm".
 Lily is horrified but Robin tells her she's talking about an actual farm.
 However, since the entire series is a story that Ted is telling his children, he might have been playing this trope straight.